Skip navigation

 Outlook (Prognosis)

 With Canavan disease, the central nervous system breaks down.
-Patients are likely to become disabled.
+People are likely to become disabled.

 Possible Complications

-This is often a fatal disorder.
-It includes severe disabilities such as:
+This disorder may cause severe disabilities such as:

 When to Contact a Medical Professional